Australia - Terms and Conditions

 (iv) to not disclose the existence and/or quantum of the reserve price (if any) of a Lot prior to the close of bidding or withdrawal of the Lot;

-(v) in the event that any Purchaser successfully bids for more than one Lot at the Auction Sale:
+(v) in the event that any Buyer successfully bids for more than one Lot at the Auction Sale:

-(A) to allocate any monies received from that Purchaser between the Lots as it sees fit; and
+(A) to allocate any monies received from that Buyer between the Lots as it sees fit; and

 (vi) to (whether or not a Lot has been knocked down as sold) in its sole discretion resubmit it for sale by auction at the Auction Sale in progress or as soon as practicable thereafter; and